myty/deno-workspace/README.md

 ### Limitation \#2

 Packages within the monorepo cannot be imported into the Vite project.
-This might be because the Vite project runs in a separate process and does not have access to the Deno runtime.
+This is related to this Github issue: <https://github.com/denoland/deno/issues/26721>.
+However, the workaround is to do something similar to what is in this issue: <https://github.com/denoland/deno-vite-plugin/issues/19>.